-As of April 30, 2019, the full-time County workforce totaled 7,260 in the Major Operating Funds.
+As of June 30, 2020, the full-time County workforce totaled 7,162 in the Major Operating Funds.

-County employees are represented by six labor organizations recognized under the provisions of the New York State Taylor Law.
+County employees are represented by six labor organizations.
 These are the Nassau County Civil Service Employees Association ("CSEA"), the Nassau County Police Benevolent Association ("PBA"), the Detectives Association, Inc. ("DAI"), the Superior Officers Association ("SOA"), the Nassau County Sheriff's Correction Officers Benevolent Association ("COBA"), and the Investigators Police Benevolent Association ("IPBA").
 The following table summarizes labor organization enrollment: